Keyboard shortcuts

 Inter-Agent Messaging

 TUICommander includes a built-in messaging system that lets agents in different terminal tabs communicate directly.
 This works alongside (and independently from) Claude Code’s native Agent Teams messaging.
+There is no separate swarm action: callers compose the agent and session primitives documented below.

 How It Works